logo

 What’s the best exercise for postpartum weight loss?

-The best exercise is one that’s gentle on your body and easy to incorporate into your daily routine.
+The best exercise is gentle on your body and easy to incorporate into your daily routine.
 Walking, bodyweight exercises, and light strength training are effective.

 Can I do abdominal exercises after childbirth?